ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 complicated but either way you know which value is incorrect and you can track it down.

-Incorrect output can be investigated in a similar fashion but it requires looking at the contents of the arrays, not just the shapes.
+Incorrect output can be investigated in a similar fashion but I usually start with making sure the inputs are correct -- compare the integer tokens from the Python side to what the Swift side generates.
+The implementations of `transformers` and `swift-transformers` are similar but not identical.
+If needed, the token array from the Python program can be used directly.

+After making sure the inputs are identical, make sure the generation parameters (temperature, seed, etc.) are the same.

+If the output still differs, then you must look at the contents of the arrays during inference, not just the shapes.
 You can modify the `trace` functions like this:

 ```python
 def trace(name, x):